cyberark/ansible-conjur-collection/README.md

 # CyberArk Ansible Conjur Collection

-This collection contains components to be used with CyberArk Conjur & DAP (Dynamic Access Provider) hosted in [Ansible Galaxy](https://galaxy.ansible.com/cyberark/conjur).
+This collection contains components to be used with CyberArk Conjur & Conjur Enterprise hosted in [Ansible Galaxy](https://galaxy.ansible.com/cyberark/conjur).

 ## Table of Contents